B3Partners/tailormap-legacy/.github/ISSUE_TEMPLATE/bug_report.md

 ### Version
-Which version of flamingo do you use: <!-- go to http://<server>/viewer-admin/about.jsp or http://<server>/viewer/about.jsp and paste below -->
+Which version of Tailormap do you use: <!-- go to http://<server>/viewer-admin/about.jsp or http://<server>/viewer/about.jsp and paste below -->

 ### Browser info
 <!-- Which browser are you using? visit https://whichbrowser.net/ and paste the information below -->